aitanas/pig-dice/README.md

 ## How To Play

-Pig Dice is a game for 2-10 players in which each player takes turns rolling dice.
+Pig Dice is a game for 2 players in which each player takes turns rolling dice.
 * If a player rolls a number between 2 and 6, that number gets added to their turn's score.
 The player may then choose to hold, which adds the turn score to their overall score, or roll again.
 * If a player rolls a 1, the turn automatically ends and no points are given to the player's score.
 * The first player to reach a score of 100 wins.

 ## Tests
 ```
-Gameplay: each player rolls a dice
-- if the player rolls anything other than a 1, the roll value gets added to their score that turn. player can choose to "hold" and keep score or keep rolling
-- if player rolls a 1, they score 0 and their turn ends
-- first player to score 100 wins

 Describe Gameboard()

 Test: It will create a gameBoard object with two keys: player and score.